Platform as a Product – A Guide for Platform Product Owners

 Conduct User Interviews and Surveys

 Understanding your users starts with listening.
-Internal platform users, whether developers, analysts, or operations teams, have real pain points and goals that often go unheard.
+Internal platform users have real pain points and goals that often go unheard.
 Regular interviews, surveys, and casual check-ins help uncover the friction they experience.
 This isn’t just about feature requests; it’s about uncovering latent needs that surface only through conversation.

 Map Their Journeys and Identify Friction Points